bkper/stock-bot/README.md

 ## Realized Results Service

 When calculating realized results, the market value of remaining instruments can be automatically adjusted on Financial Books to match the last realized price of that instrument.
-This valuation proceedure is known as [Mark-To-Market](https://www.investopedia.com/terms/m/marktomarket.asp).
+This valuation procedure is known as [Mark-To-Market](https://www.investopedia.com/terms/m/marktomarket.asp).

 The Stock Bot adds the following properties to the generated transactions in the Instruments Book: